 [23AA.
 Deleted by No. 3 of 1997 s.
-22 4.]
+22 5.]

 23A.
-Powers of Commission on claims of unfair dismissal
+Unfair dismissal claims, Commission’s powers on

 (1) The Commission may make an order under this section if the Commission determines that the dismissal of an employee was harsh, oppressive or unfair.